antwerpes/gulp-angular/README.md

 #### Prerequisites

+- If used together with the core module, make the cordova www directory a symlink to the dist directory.
-- Your project needs to be a valid cordova project that has a config.xml file, www and hooks directories).
+- Your project needs to be a valid cordova project that has a config.xml file, www and hooks directories.
-- Existence of gulp-angular-config.js file in the root of your project (example see below).
+- Existence of gulp-angular-config.js file in the root of your project (see below).
-- Optionally a cordova hook script that runs 'after_platform_add' for configuring the android project to generate signed apk files.
+- Optionally a cordova hook script that runs 'after_platform_add' for configuring the android project to generate signed apk files (see below).

 gulp-angular-config.js